saezlab/pypath/README.rst

 Mac OS X
 --------

-Recently the installation on Mac should not be any complicated than on Linux: you can simply install by **pip** (see above).
+Recently the installation on Mac should not be more complicated than on Linux: you can simply install by **pip** (see above).

 When ``igraph`` was a mandatory dependency and it didn't provide wheels